Educational Observership for Ukrainian Surgeons

 Applicant Requirements

-The Operation Ukraine observership at OU Health is designed for Ukrainian surgeons with a desire to learn advanced head and neck reconstructive techniques.
-Ideal applicants are surgeons who currently treat patients with complex head and neck injuries and defects on a regular basis.
+The Operation Ukraine observership at OU Health is designed for Ukrainian surgeons in critical need specialties who desire advanced training to better treat war-injured patients.
+Ideal applicants are surgeons who currently treat patients with complex injuries and defects on a regular basis.
 In addition to treating patients, this program hopes to train the future leaders of head and neck reconstruction in Ukraine.
 Preference will be given to those surgeons in a position to teach other surgeons in Ukraine.

 Applicants should be able to demonstrate at least a B1 level of English proficiency.
 In addition, letters of support from the applicant’s department and hospital may be requested to ensure the surgeon will have the resources necessary to be successful in complex reconstructive techniques upon return to Ukraine.